Veronica Sobukwe

-Zondeni Veronica Sobukwe (27 July 1927 – 15 August 2018) was a South African nurse who played an integral role in the Defiance Campaign.
+Zondeni Veronica Sobukwe OLS (27 July 1927 – 15 August 2018) was a South African nurse who played an integral role in the Defiance Campaign.
 Her husband, Robert Sobukwe, was a prominent political dissident.
 Her family was constantly harassed by the police.

 Background

 Veronica Sobukwe (née Mate) was born on July 27, 1927, in Hlobane, KwaZulu-Natal.
 Sobukwe was a trainee nurse at Victoria Hospital in Lovedale, Eastern Cape.
 Victoria Hospital was established in 1898 through the Lovedale Missionary Institution and it was the first hospital in South Africa to train black nurses.
 While Zondeni Sobukwe was a trainee, she got involved in a labour dispute with hospital management.

 The dispute escalated to strike action and Sobukwe was one of the leaders, which caught the attention of Robert Sobukwe who was the president of the Student Representative Council at Fort Hare University in 1949.
 Zondeni Sobukwe was expelled from Lovedale College the same year for her participation in the Victoria Hospital Strike.
 After her expulsion, the Fort Hare ANC Youth League sent Sobukwe to Johannesburg to deliver a letter to Walter Sisulu to bring to his attention the struggles of the nurses in Alice.